ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Title 8 - Nutrition.md

 **1.5** I consume a healthy amount of good carbohydrates.

+Daily intake: 1 - 1.75 grams per pound of bodyweight

 Carbs are not evil, they don't make you fat or unhealthy.
 In fact, there is a number of benefits to keeping carbohydrate intake as high as possible when dieting.
 They include:
 1. Better workout performance
 2. Improved retention of lean muscle mass
 3. More satiety
 4. Better energy levels.

+Good Carb Sources:
+- Whole Grains (Oats, Rice, Quinoa, Whole Grain
+Pasta & Bread)
+- Beans & Legumes (not just high in protein but also quality carbs)
+- Fruits (as candy substitutes)
+- Potatoes
+- All Kinds Of Vegetables & Salads

 **1.6** I consume a healthy amount of dietary fats.

+Daily intake: 15% - 35% of your daily calories

 Dietary fat is essential for your body because it needs some fatty acids to survive and cannot produce them from other foods.
 You also need fat to regulate hormone production and to keep your skin and hair healthy.
 Fats also help you absorb vitamins a, d, e and k, the so-called fat soluble vitamins.
 And lastly, fat cells insulate your body and help you to keep warm.

+Healthy Saturated Fats:
+- Butter
+- Grass Fed Beef
+- Eggs
+- Dairy Products
+- Coconut Butter

+Healthy Unsaturated Fats:
+- Nuts & Seeds
+- Avocados
+- Fatty Fish
+- Olive Oil

 ### §§ (c) Food Composition